oscell/SymbioticRobots/README.md

         2. Click the **Debugger to launch** drop down and then select **Remote Machine**
         3. Set the IP to the Ethernet IP in **Settings>Update & Security > For developers**
 3. Debug > Run without Debugging

-## Acknowledgements

-This project was developed as part of a dissertation.
-Special thanks to all contributors and advisors.
 ## Launch simulation

 **Terminal 1: Launch World**